t0khyo/deep-detect/README.md

-# Deep Detect - Graduation Project
+# Deep Detect Backend - Graduation Project

 ## Project Overview
 Deep Detect is a sophisticated backend application built with Spring Boot that provides advanced detection and analysis capabilities.
 The project implements a secure, scalable, and maintainable architecture following modern software development practices.